efkan/content-filter/README.md

  *Options:* typeofList has been set as ["object", "function","string"]<br>
  *Result:* Total filtered string length is 170814 in 1 ms = 0.001 sec<br>

+ **Conclusion** <br>
+ This is a configurable and convenient tool to filter data which doesn't have so deep nested objects.

  **Decription of object levels**
  ```
 {